leonidpur/thriftvsgrpc/README.md

 | 10--threads | 1.64 Gb/s, 490.66, 16.01 Gb/s | stuck | 215.30  Mb/s, SD=8345.64, 2.03 Gb/s | 187.92 Mb/s, SD=8503.36, 1.82 Gb/s |

-One can see that Thrift is significantly faster and remarkably more consistent(lower standard deviation).
+We see that Thrift is significantly faster and remarkably more consistent(lower standard deviation).
 However, for complex types (method B) the gap is not as big as for plain data (method A).
 The possible reason is that type-manipulation of Protobuf-generated types is more efficient.
-Another possible reason is that the gear of sophisticated completion queue moves smother when time is wasted somewere outside the queue.
+Another possible reason is that the gear of sophisticated completion queue moves smoother when time is wasted somewere outside the queue.

 Why Thrift performed considerably better for simple models?
 Without diving deep into profiling I rushed to blame 2 factors:
 1. Tcp-binary against Http/2